 Who's Eligible for the Aeroplan Card Sign-Up Bonus?

-You aren't eligible for the welcome bonus if you're a current cardholder — or you received a sign-up bonus on one of these cards in the previous 24 months.
-Chase says the following on the Aeroplan Card application page:
+You aren't eligible for the welcome bonus if you're a current cardholder — or you received a sign-up bonus on this card in the previous 24 months.
+Chase has these terms on the Aeroplan Card application page:

 “This product is not available to either (i) current cardmembers of the Chase Aeroplan Card, or (ii) previous cardmembers of the Chase Aeroplan Card who received a new cardmember bonus for this card within the last 24 months.”

-In addition, as with all Chase cards, the Aeroplan Card is subject to Chase’s 5/24 policy.
-If you’ve opened five or more personal credit cards in the past 24 months, you likely won't be approved for this card.
+As with all Chase cards, the Aeroplan Card is subject to Chase’s 5/24 policy.
+If you’ve opened five or more credit cards in the past 24 months, based on what's showing on your credit report, you likely won't be approved for this card.

 Related: Understanding Rewards Credit Card Application Rules and Restrictions